agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Core projects endorsing this SPEC would mean that they:

-- enable interactivity within applicable sections of their documentation websites through interfaces described in this document; and
+- enable interactivity within applicable sections of their documentation websites through the interfaces described in this document, such as
+  - the API reference sections (e.g., for "Examples" sections for public API methods and classes)
+  - narrative long-form content (tutorials, how-to guides, etc. that are written in the form of notebooks)
+  - and so on
-- further encourage other Scientific Python projects to adopt similar interfaces to make their documentation interactive.
+- further encourage other Scientific Python projects to adopt similar interfaces to make their documentation websites interactive.

 ### Ecosystem Adoption